mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 Touching “Cancel” in a confirmation dialog, or pressing Back, cancels the action, discards any changes, and closes the dialog.

 {{"demo": "pages/demos/dialogs/ConfirmationDialog.js"}}

-## Adding a close button

-You can customize the `DialogTitle` to support a close button that will close the `Dialog` on click.

-{{"demo": "pages/demos/dialogs/WithCloseButtonDialog.js"}}

 ## Accessibility